 - Golf course designers and managers should endeavor to identify and use alternative supply sources to conserve freshwater drinking supplies, promote plant health, and protect the environment. - The routine use of potable water supply is not a preferred practice; therefore, municipal drinking water should be considered only when there is no alternative. - Studies of water supplies are recommended for irrigation systems, as are studies of waterbodies or flows on, near, and under the property.
-These maybe helpful to properly design a course's stormwater systems, water features, and to protect water resources. - When necessary, sodic water system treatment options should be included in the budget to address water quality and equipment maintenance.
+These maybe helpful to properly design a course's stormwater systems, water features, and to protect water resources. - When necessary, treatment options for high sodium water concentrations should be included in the budget to address water quality and equipment maintenance.

-- In Arkansas, most areas of the state receive over forty inches of rain per year, use water quality testing and soil tests to identify high salt, bi-carbonates or other problem areas. - Use salt-tolerant varieties of turf and plants to mitigate saline conditions resulting from an alternative water supply or source, if necessary. - Amend sodic water systems appropriately (with gypsum or an appropriate ion) to minimize sodium buildup in soil. - Flush with freshwater or use amending materials regularly to move salts out of the root zone and/or pump brackish water to keep salts moving out of the root zone. - Monitor sodium and bicarbonate buildup in the soil using salinity sensors. - Routinely monitor shallow groundwater table of freshwater for saltwater intrusion or contamination of heavy metals and nutrients. - Reclaimed, effluent, and other non-potable water supply mains must have a thorough cross-connection and backflow prevention device in place and operating correctly. - Post signage in accordance with local utility and state requirements when reclaimed water is in use. - Account for the nutrients in effluent (reuse/reclaimed) water when making fertilizer calculations. - Monitor reclaimed water tests regularly for dissolved salt content. - Where practical, use reverse-osmosis filtration systems to reduce chlorides (salts) from saline groundwater.
+- Use alternative water supplies/sources that are appropriate and sufficiently available for water needs. - Use salt-tolerant varieties of turf and plants to mitigate saline conditions resulting from an alternative water supply or source, if necessary. - Amend sodic water systems appropriately (with gypsum or an appropriate ion) to minimize sodium buildup in soil. - Flush with freshwater or use amending materials regularly to move salts out of the root zone and/ or pump brackish water to keep salts moving out of the root zone.
+Note that reclaimed water cannot be used for this flush.
+All application of reclaimed water must be at or below the agronomic rate and therefore flushing is not an allowable practice.

+- Monitor sodium and bicarbonate buildup in the soil using salinity sensors. - Reclaimed and other nonpotable water supply mains must have a thorough cross-connection and backflow prevention device in place and operating correctly.
+To include annual testing and certification of backflow equipment. - Any use of reclaimed water for irrigation must be authorized by, and in compliance with, a Colorado Discharge Permit System permit or an authorization for the use of reclaimed water, issued by the Colorado Water Quality Control Division. - Post signage in accordance with local utility and state requirements when reclaimed water or other non-potable water is in use.

-- Monitor the quantity of water withdrawn to avoid aquatic life impairment. - Identify appropriate water supply sources that meet seasonal and bulk water allocations for grow-in and routine maintenance needs.
+- Account for the nutrients in reuse/reclaimed water when making fertilizer calculations. - Monitor reclaimed water tests regularly for dissolved salt content. - Where practical, use reverse-osmosis filtration systems to reduce soluble salts from saline groundwater. - Monitor the quantity of water withdrawn to avoid aquatic life impairment. - Identify appropriate water supply sources that meet seasonal and bulk water allocations for grow-in and routine maintenance needs. - Ensure that all golf course employees are trained in the appropriate use of reclaimed water, including regulations, policies, and individual authorizations.